 Secured in place by prongs or a screw, a sensor electrode in the metal-clad device detects all heart rate information and relays it to the generator, which provides the necessary cardiac stimulation to keep the heart in regular rhythm.

 Lithium battery life is estimated to be seven years or longer with the current miniaturized devices.
 The entire wireless pacemaker is fully retrievable via a catheter and a new one can be inserted when the battery wears out.
 Or, in lieu of replacement, another leadless pacemaker may simply be implanted when needed.

 This pacemaker nanotechnology has eliminated surgery, lumps and scars on patient’s chest, restrictions on daily physical activities, as well as any complications stemming from any malfunctioning insulated connecting leads.
 Not yet approved in the United States by the Food and Drug Administration (FDA), late-stage clinical trials of several leadless pacemakers for patients experiencing heart rhythm issues are now ongoing testing at scores of sites around the country, each in pursuit of FDA approval.

 Where Are They Now

-Two leadless pacemaker devices have now received the CE mark in Europe and are completing final stage trials in the US.
-In April of 2016, the FDA approved the first leadless pacemaker.
+Two leadless pacemaker devices currently dominate the space.
+Having already received the CE mark in Europe, the FDA approved the first leadless pacemaker in April of 2016.
+Though also CE marked, the second has yet to receive FDA approval.
 In January 2017, the US Centers for Medicare and Medicaid announced the coverage of leadless cardiac pacemakers.
-This decision will provide Medicare patients access to these novel pacemakers.
+This decision will provide access to these medical devices for Medicare patients.